DropMania/videoclash/README.md

 -   Pick one random user to send their video
 -   Let people vote from 1 - 5 how good the song is
 -   Show statistics of every song compared

+## General Ideas
+-   streamer can add moderators
+    -   per invite link (copy-url and send it to moderator)?
+        -   url includes token that is connected to streamer
+    -   per search on extra-page? display all registerd users , add/remove per Button click

+-   Overview of active or previews created Clashes on Home-Page (owned & moderation)
+-   Contact-Page
+-   Suggestions-Page
+    -   Logged in users can make suggestions of improvments, new features or buggs
+    -   max 50 suggestions at a time (spam protection)